Heritage College (Gatineau): Student life

+The campus offers health and fitness facilities such as a fully furnished gym, a multi-purpose room suitable for dancing, yoga, etc. and a gymnasium used for various sports.

 The Heritage College Drama Club is the Bacchus Players.

 S.Q.U.A.D. - Students Questing for Unity, Awareness and Diversity.
 Through activism, S.Q.U.A.D. is a club that wants to raise awareness for social, animal, environmental, human and political rights.

 Admission

 Applications are handled through Le Service régional d'admission du Montréal métropolitain, although Heritage has no campus or facilities in Montreal itself.